What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Normal ventilation 35–45 mmHg Adequate gas exchange

-Hyperventilation <35 mmHg CO₂ being "blown off" too fast — anxiety, pain, metabolic acidosis
+Hyperventilation <35 mmHg CO₂ "blown off" too fast — anxiety, pain, metabolic acidosis

 Hypoventilation >45 mmHg CO₂ building up — sedation, opioid depression, airway obstruction